Psalm 44:21 - Would not God have discovered it, since he knows the secrets of the heart?

 So what is this secret?
 Two words – mental illness.

 Whether it be depression, anxiety, PTSD, or Bipolar Disorder they all hold a stigma.
 Many don’t know how to deal with it when it affects a friend or loved one.
-They want to pretend it doesn’t exist so they pull away.
+They want to pretend it doesn’t exist, so they pull away.
 If you’re the one who has a mental illness you may not know how to handle it either.
 And it’s almost like people treat you as if it’s somehow your fault and that you can “snap out of it” if you want.

+But thankfully this isn’t on a one-to-one basis.
 Many pastors have compassion for those who are mentally ill, just as they comfort those living with physical illness.
 However, they appear to find it difficult when speaking to a larger audience.

 So, what’s a person or a church to do?
 Let’s take a look at the Bible.
 God knows our secret struggles and has compassion and comfort waiting to touch our hearts, just as he’s been touching hearts throughout biblical times.